 Committee.
-Further, from June 2018, external members compose a majority of the Nomination Committee, and from June 2019, external members compose a majority of the Remuneration Committee.
+Further, from June 2018, external members compose a majority of the Nomination Committee.
+From June 2019, external members compose a majority of the Remuneration Committee and as of the date of the issuance of this report, an External Audit & Supervisory Board Member serves as the committee chair.
 See II.1.
 "Committee's Name, Composition, and Attributes of Chairperson" for the composition of each Committee, etc.